- The FDA has currently approved three vaccines: Pfizer, Moderna, and Janssen

 Note the following details regarding the FDA Emergency Use Authorization (EUA):

-- Pfizer-BioNTech COVID-19 vaccine – only for ages ≥16 years
+- Pfizer-BioNTech COVID-19 vaccine – only for ages ≥12 years (Currently has full FDA Approval for ages ≥16 years)

 - Moderna COVID-19 vaccine – only for ages ≥18